 The woman is treated as with all IVF treatments.

-The man is required to provide a semen sample in the morning of the egg collection.
+The man is required to provide a semen sample on the morning of the egg collection.
 The sperm are then washed and prepared in a way that allows the sperm head to be able to break down to release its chromosomes once injected into the egg(s).

-The egg is examined to ensure if it is mature and a single sperm is drawn up into a very small glass injection pipette.
+The egg is examined to ensure it is mature and a single sperm is drawn up into a very small glass injection pipette.
 This is then injected into the egg and the sperm is released.

 Is ICSI allowed in the context of religion?